xcore/sw_audio_effects/doc_quickstart/quickstart_reverb_short.rst

-.. _slicekit_short_reverb_Quickstart:
+.. _sliceKIT_short_reverb_Quickstart:

-Short Reverb SliceKit Application
+Short Reverb sliceKIT Application
 ---------------------------------

 This is a demonstration of a complex audio application that uses a number of software modules to produce a short 'reverb-like' effect on an audio stream.